ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/indie_vs_not_indie_median_appreciation.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.20 - Median appreciation by year for indie and non-indie games. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.20 - Median appreciation by year for indie and non-indie games.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 Since 2010, median appreciation scores for indie games have remained steady, hovering around 0.70–0.76.
 In contrast, non-indie (or AAA) games have seen greater fluctuation and, in some years, lagged behind.
 By 2023, indie games achieved a median appreciation of 0.75, compared to 0.69 for non-indie releases.
 This suggests that while indie games might not always match AAA production values, they end up being more appreciated through different means.